VideoGameSmash12/Liberation/SECURITY.md

 ## Supported Versions

 We currently support the code running on the "development" branch of this repository.
-We are not currently versioning this repo so please assume that any code currently on the master branch is code that we are actively supporting by our team.
+This is supported in addition to those formal releases, but note anything not yet released should be treated as in-development.

 In terms of plugin releases, we support the following versions: